nonproftechie/boxify/README.md

 # boxify
-Python function that prints out a string with each character inside an ASCII "box".
+Python function that returns a string with each character inside an ASCII "box".
 The minified code is tweetable, being only 91 chars.

 Only tested on Python 3.4.